 I am a performance artist and researcher interested in the relationship between public urban spaces, gender and play.
 My practice is influenced by my history of involvement in the urban activity of skateboarding.

-Recognising the embodied ways that we experience and understand space, power and interactions, my work is concerned with finding ways to access knowledges contained within specific situated practices.
+Recognising the embodied ways that we experience and understand space, power and interactions, my work is concerned with finding ways to access knowledge contained within specific situated practices.

 My earliest experience of a performance practice began in my adolescence and through an interest I developed in skateboarding.
 This playful urban activity enabled me to explore a range of bodily comportment, to engage in a form of improvisation with objects in the street and architecture, and to become an urban explorer, visiting a range of different cities and towns.
 I developed a strong connection with urban environments and spent many hours dwelling, playing and flowing with the architecture and street furniture of the UK built environment.